 I am the Academic Director of the Institute of Economic and Social Research (WSI) of the Hans Boeckler Foundation and Professor of Public Policy at the Hertie School of Governance in Berlin (on leave).
 I am also faculty member of the Berlin Graduate School for Transnational Studies.
 You find me here on twitter and here on facebook.

-From September 1, 2016 I will be the Academic Director of the Institute of Economic and Social Research (WSI) of the Hans Böckler Foundation and on leave from the Hertie School.
+Since September 1, 2016 I am the Academic Director of the Institute of Economic and Social Research (WSI) of the Hans Böckler Foundation and on leave from the Hertie School.
 The WSI is an independent academic institute within the Hans-Böckler-Foundation, a non-profit organisation fostering co-determination and promoting research and academic study on behalf of the German Confederation of Trade Unions (DGB).
 Since it was founded in 1946, the institute's focus has always been on the improvement of life chances, on social justice and fair working and living conditions.

 On the Hertie Blog: "Europe, let's take a moment to reflect!".
 June 24th 2016.

 Just accepted for publication: Anke Hassel.
 2016.
 "No way to escape imbalances in the Eurozone?
 Three sources for Germany’s export dependency: Industrial relations, social insurance and fiscal federalism."
 Forthcoming in German Politics.